Farkle is an engaging dice game that's easy to learn but that gives you some interesting scoring choices and press-your-luck options.

 How to Play Farkle

-The following Farkle rules are the most commonly used, but there are numerous variations to choose from (see Variations below).
+The following Farkle rules are the most commonly used, but there are numerous variations to choose from (see our list of Scoring and Play Variations below).
 Before the game begins, players should establish which rules or variations will be used.
 Our scoring summary chart makes this process easy and provides for endless variety in your Farkle games!

 If all six dice have been set aside for scoring (known as having “hot dice”), the player can choose to roll all six dice again and continue adding to their accumulated score or they can bank their points, end their turn, and pass the dice to the next player.